Suge Knight sues Chris Brown over 2014 Los Angeles club shooting

 A person who answered the phone for 1 OAK said, “We have no comment on anything.”

-He and comedian Katt Williams are also awaiting trial on charges of robbing a paparazzi photographer of a camera and making a criminal threat.
+He and comedian Katt Williams are also awaiting trial on charges of robbing a paparazzi photographer of a camera and making a criminal threat [nL1N12D29R].

 Knight has pleaded not guilty in both cases.